-Source: Own tabulation Note: \level sig.
+Note: Level sig.
 1.96

-Our results show It is proven that the relationship with the largest path coefficient in the first structure is DP (2.469) and the lowest is HI to LF at the level of 0.629.
+Our results show that the relationship with the largest path coefficient in the first structure is DP (2.469) and the lowest is HI to LF at the level of 0.629.
 In contrast, HDI to EG has the highest path coefficient of 9.506.
 On the other hand, the lowest coefficient is the relationship between DP and EG which is -8.568.
-Broadly speaking, the indirect effect also
+Broadly speaking, the indirect effect also shows different results from the previous one.
+The very wide gap analysis path is shown by the indirect relationship between HDI and EG through LF of 11.179.
+Meanwhile, the lowest coefficient is from DP to EG through LF (see Table 7).